Stay safe during SA’s next COVID-19 surge

 One of those measures is the suspension of elective surgeries in affected regions.
-“Each year at this time, we find there is a natural decrease in the number of elective surgeries in our hospitals, as a result of both the public and our doctors heading off on holiday.
-So to suspend these surgeries made perfect sense, for at least until this second surge has subsided.”
+“Each year over the festive season, we find there is a natural decrease in the number of elective surgeries in our hospitals, as a result of both the public and our doctors heading off on holiday.
+So to suspend these surgeries made perfect sense, for at least until this surge has subsided.”

 The good news: anyone who requires emergency surgery or other urgent procedures – if you have a stroke, for example, or if you are about to deliver a baby – will be received and treated as per usual, at any Mediclinic hospital nationwide.

-The increase in new COVID-19 cases has been far sharper than the first wave, says Dr De Villiers.
+The second increase in new COVID-19 cases was far sharper than the first wave, says Dr De Villiers.
 As of 3 January 2021, there were 1 100 748 positive reported cases across the country, with over 6 742 853 tests having been conducted.
-At the moment, between the resources provided by private and state pathology facilities, there is capacity to perform between 40 000 and 50 000 tests per day.
+Between the resources provided by private and state pathology facilities, there is capacity to perform between 40 000 and 50 000 tests per day.

 “All patients are tested upon admission at our hospitals,” he explains, “in order to coordinate and separate groups of positive and negative patients, and mitigate the risk of anyone acquiring an infection in the hospital.
 Our hospital management teams and staff members are also by now well-versed in the art of using personal protective equipment (PPE) and environmental cleaning measures, and these protocols have been reinforced and reiterated in all our facilities to further manage the risk of transmission.”

-Mediclinic is actively recruiting and reallocating staff from other hospitals where possible, and even other provinces, to better manage the effects of an increased workload.
+Mediclinic is actively recruiting new staff and reallocating staff between hospitals where possible, and even other provinces, to better manage the effects of an increased workload.
 These contingency plans help hospital management plan for sudden shortages, in case of an outbreak, while maintaining our customary high standard of clinical patient care.

-It is important to note that while Mediclinic hospitals’ high care and intensive care units in these affected regions are under strain, the majority of patients are admitted to acute care areas and receive the appropriate care without needing high-flow oxygen or ventilation systems.
+It is important to note that while Mediclinic hospitals’ high care and intensive care units in these affected regions are under strain, the majority of patients are admitted to general wards and receive the appropriate care without needing high-flow oxygen or ventilation systems.